 In each of the years 2015 and 2016 only 3 nests out of over 30 nests monitored survived beyond egg stage to hatch chicks.
 Once the chicks are hatched they are then fitted with radio tags, but to date the chicks have been removed too far away from the nests for there to be a good indication of what may be needed to help them survive.
 At egg stage the nests have failed mainly due to fox predation.
 Badgers have also predated a much smaller proportion of nests and the remaining few have failed due to a range of circumstances including trampling by livestock and crow predation.

 In 2016, the 3 nests that survived predation were all surrounded by temporary electric fencing recommended to us by the Game and Wildlife Conservation Trust (GWCT), one of our partners giving technical advice.
 GWCT knew of a similar curlew project in Germany run by Natlalie Meyer of NABU who had trialed electric fences around curlew nests as predator deterrents for the first time with some success.
-This year (2017) our interventions to reduce mammalian predators have included electric fencing and fox control.
+In 2017 our interventions to reduce mammalian predators included electric fencing and fox control.
 This resulted in many more chicks hatching successfully, however the number of those that fledged was still very low.

 When the chicks have hatched they leave the nest after only a couple of days, in search of insects and other invertebrates to eat.
 They are very vulnerable to predation at this time, and will travel across large areas in search of food, making them difficult to protect.